CloudStationTeam/cloud_station_deployment/README.md

       * Custom UDP Rule  Port:14550  Source:Anywhere
         * MAVLink(vehilce messages) is routed to 14550 via UDP in the current configuration.
 Any available port can be used instead of 14550.
     * Create or use existing key pairs.
 This is used for SSH.
-2. Associate an Elastic IP to the EC2
+2. Associate an Elastic IP to the EC2 (**Please take note of the IP/DNS address, you will need it in step 3 and 6)
     * "An Elastic IP address is a static IPv4 address".
 It is a public address we use so the IP address of the deployed CloudStation will stay the same.
     > Learn more about it here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html?icmpid=docs_ec2_console